 °

 IGResizableComboBox is a drag-resizable subclass of NSComboBox—that is, IGResizableComboBox should be usable in place of NSComboBox and it adds a small bar at the bottom of the pop-up list that can be dragged to resize the pop-up list.
-IGResizableComboBox is published under a 3-clause BSD license.
+IGResizableComboBox is published under a 3-clause BSD an MIT license.
+It still has some quirks: behavior is [...]

 ¶